 In case you experience abnormal retinol activities in your body, be assured that it takes about 1- 4 weeks before the poison disappears from your body.

-The complete recovery occurs when Vitamin A ingestion stops, and the symptoms disappear.
+Complete recovery occurs when Vitamin A ingestion stops, and the symptoms disappear.

 One significant thing that everyone should know is that the toxicity and its associated symptoms will only last if an individual reduces food rich in Vitamin A.